LuminosoInsight/exquisite-corpus/README.md

 ```

 ...and wait a day or two for results, or a crash that may tell you what you need to fix.

+To build `parallel` corpus, run `./build.sh parallel`.
+If you want `alignment` files for
+already built parallel corpus or want to build parallel corpus and alignment together, run
+`./build.sh alignment`.